near/NEPs/0264-promise_gas_ratio.md

     ///
     /// For example, if 40 gas is leftover from the current method call and three functions specify
     /// the weights 1, 5, 2 then 5, 25, 10 gas will be added to each function call respectively,
     /// using up all remaining available gas.
+Any remaining gas will be allocated to the last
+    /// function call.
     ///
     /// # Errors
     ///